Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 Case 2

-In the second case, we move the unordered list to the third place, and the second paragraph will come before it.
-This means that both the :nth-child(2) and the :nth-of-type(2) rules will be applied, as the second paragraph is also the second child of its parent <div> element.
+In Case 2, we move the unordered list to the third position, placing the second paragraph before it.
+Now, both the :nth-child(2) and :nth-of-type(2) rules will apply, as the second paragraph is both the second child of its parent <div> and the second <p> element.

 <!-- Case 2 -->